 \section{Introduction}

-Text-to-3D generation has emerged as a key technique for automating 3D asset creation across domains such as digital comics, gaming, film, and virtual reality.
-Recent advancements include one-stage optimization-based 2D lifting strategies~\cite{mvdream,prolificdreamer,fantasia3d,magic3d,sjc,zero123,zero123++,magic123,consistent3d,hifa}, two-stage 2D lifting methods that disentangle the modeling of geometry and appearance~\cite{magic3d,fantasia3d}, and inference-only 3D native methods~\cite{textmesh,shap}.
-Despite these impressive advancements, generated 3D content often lacks alignment with human preference, underscoring the need for more robust and preference-aware generation frameworks.
+Text-to-3D generation has emerged as a key technique for automating 3D asset creation in domains such as gaming, film, digital comics, and virtual reality.
+Recent advances include one-stage optimization-based 2D lifting methods~\citep{mvdream,prolificdreamer,fantasia3d,magic3d,sjc,zero123,zero123++,magic123,consistent3d,hifa,k1}, two-stage approaches that separately model geometry and appearance~\citep{magic3d,fantasia3d}, and end-to-end methods~\citep{textmesh,shap}.
+Despite these impressive advancements, generated 3D assets often misalign with human preferences, highlighting the need for preference-aware generation frameworks.

-To address this, reinforcement learning from human feedback (RLHF)~\cite{rlhf1,rlhf2,rlhf3} is introduced into the 3D generation pipeline~\cite{carve3d,dreamreward,dreamdpo}, showing enhanced generative quality.
-However, these methods suffer from two core limitations that hinder their scalability and effectiveness.
-First, they rely on paired multi-view preference-labeled 2D: for each text prompt, multiple sets of preferred (winning) and dispreferred (losing) 2D renderings must be generated by rendering 3D assets from several camera positions and annotated by human experts.
-This process is computationally intensive, time-consuming and also expensive.
-More critically, given a text prompt, collecting its paired samples that contrast preferred and dispreferred views is inherently difficult and expensive, since only preferred and dispreferred pairs with sufficient preference gap are considered but are hardly generated in practice.